-"It is fortunate that there are tools now that allow artists to make his quality recordings without having a record deal or financing from somebody else who wants to tell you what music to make."
+"It is fortunate that there are tools now that allow artists to make high quality recordings without having a record deal or financing from somebody else who wants to tell you what music to make."

 "I enjoy composing for a big orchestra with its huge palette of sounds, but I also get a kick out of writing guitar tunes that I can share around the circle at a bluegrass jam."

 "To me the best music transcends melody, rhythm, and lyrics.
 It gets underneath language and culture and reaches the listener's heart and mind in a way that is ephemeral and yet powerfully emotional.
-It creates a connection between the writer and the hearer that cannot be translated into words but can be strong and specific."
+It creates a connection between the writer and the listener that cannot be translated into words but can be strong and specific."

 "It makes you feel things."

 NEW MUSIC - SPRING 2016